-- Provides support to casual employees regarding client and household routines.
+- Provides support to casual employees regarding Individuals supported and household routines.

 - Contacts casual employees to fill vacancies as required in accordance with established procedures.

-- Uses Site petty cash responsibly, to purchase necessities for clients and the home as directed by the Supervisor or as per Site-specific guidelines, and completes documentation of all petty cash transactions.
+- Uses Site petty cash responsibly, to purchase necessities for Individuals supported and the home as directed by the Supervisor or as per Site-specific guidelines, and completes documentation of all petty cash transactions.

-- Respects and protects the house and its contents, including personal belongings of the clients.
+- Respects and protects the house and its contents, including personal belongings of the Individuals supported.

-- Ensures all ILHS and client property is maintained at an optimal level of cleanliness and tidiness.
+- Ensures all ILHS and Individuals’ supported property is maintained at an optimal level of cleanliness and tidiness.

-- Respects and protects the privacy of information relating to all ILHS clients, employees, and business affairs.
+- Respects and protects the privacy of information relating to all ILHS Individuals supported, employees, and business affairs.